 After the investigation and testing procedures are complete, the forensic expert’s report must arrive at one of the following conclusions: positive identification, probable identification, positive elimination, possible elimination, or inconclusive.

 The key to successful voice identification is to develop a methodology and standard procedure that you strictly follow every time you conduct identification and comparison.

 Audio Authentication Conclusion

-Every tone change in either the audio recorded signal or background noise must be documented and analyzed as a whole before considering the recording genuine or authentic.
+Every tone changes in either the audio recorded signal or background noise must be documented and analyzed as a whole before considering the recording genuine or authentic.
 All forensic concerns must be documented and listed in the forensic report to prove the audio forensics findings.

 The Audio Forensic Report